Born: September 29, 1980

 Born in Lake Charles, Louisiana, Zachary Levi grew up all over the country before his family put down roots in Ventura County, California.

-In his spare time, Zachary, who lives in Los Angeles, enjoys playing poker, skateboarding, snowboarding, tennis and skydiving.
-He gets around town on one of his two motorcycles—a Harley-Davidson FXDX and a Ducati Monster 750CC—or in his Nissan GT-R super sports car.
+In his spare time, Zachary, who is divorced from actress Missy Peregrym, lives in Los Angeles.
+He enjoys playing poker, skateboarding, snowboarding, tennis and skydiving.